Microtribute/win-mouse-natural-scroll/README.md

 .\natural-scrolling.ps1 disable
 ```

-You must restart your computer for the change to take effect.
+You must restart your computer or re-plug the devices for the change to take effect.